 - Snapshot of the draft plan (PDF, 9MB)

-- Consultation frequently asked questions (PDF, 150KB)
+- Consultation frequently asked questions (PDF, 179KB)

-We have hosted two webinars on Microsoft Teams during the consultation to introduce the draft plan where officers were available to respond to questions.
+We hosted two webinars on Microsoft Teams during the consultation to introduce the draft plan where officers were available to respond to questions.
 These took place on Thursday 22 July and Wednesday 8 September 2021.

 If you were unable to attend, you can watch a pre-recorded webinar presentation online.